Adoption Agency Red Flags, Scams, and Corruption: How to Protect Yourself

 International adoption scams take several forms:

 The fraudulent agency: An organization that collects fees, does minimal work, and eventually ceases operations.
-These are harder to run now that CEAS accreditation is required and verifiable, but unaccredited facilitators operating in non-Hague programs continue to be a risk.
+Accreditation and primary-provider rules reduce some risks, but unaccredited facilitators and unauthorized providers remain a risk.

-The child sourcing fraud: In countries like Nigeria, documented evidence shows that children are obtained for international adoption through bribery of local officials, falsification of abandonment records, or direct purchase from desperate families.
-Nigeria's 73% I-600 denial rate in 2023 reflects USCIS's detection of these patterns.
-Families who unknowingly participate in these adoptions may successfully bring a child home—only to have that child, years later, find living biological parents who were deceived.
+The child sourcing fraud: In countries like Nigeria, documented concerns include bribery of local officials, falsification of abandonment records, or direct purchase from desperate families.
+Nigeria's reported 73% I-600 denial rate in FY2023 appears alongside these fraud and documentation concerns.
+Families who unknowingly participate in these adoptions may later discover that a child's biological parents were deceived.

-The program closure exploitation: Unethical actors sometimes offer families in closed-program situations (like China's August 2024 closure) "alternative pathways" or contact with officials who can revive stalled cases for additional payments.
-These are scams.
-Once a program is closed, no amount of payment to unofficial contacts will reverse a government decision.
+The program closure exploitation: Unethical actors sometimes offer families in closed-program situations (like China's August 28, 2024 cessation) "alternative pathways" or contact with officials who can revive stalled cases for additional payments.
+Treat such offers as a serious warning sign and verify current government guidance.

 The non-refundable fee abandonment: An agency that collects large fees in the early stages, delivers minimal services, and becomes unresponsive over time.
 If you have paid significant fees and your case is stalled for unexplained reasons despite repeated contact, consult an adoption attorney about your options.